dantheman213/java-spring-gradle-docker-mvc-rest-starter-app/README.md

 #### Web server reverse proxy

 If you're running in a non-scalable environment, a single instance in production, or in a staging/development/qa/misc environment I would recommend looking at a reverse proxy using **nginx** or **Apache**.
+Either of these web servers are great choices and they can provide HTTPS/SSL and proxy all the requests to your application via HTTP internally.

+#### Why not run SSL natively through Java / Tomcat?

+1. In a scalable environment you typically want to reduce any load at the application layer.
+In primarily security focused applications, requirements may be different.

+2. Configuring Java for SSL can be a pain.
+In my personal experience I have found it much easier to configure a load balancer or web server to serve the latest SSL/TLS ciphers and other security settings than to allow my Java/Tomcat application to do it.

+3. In general, SSL is more related to infrastructure than application level so there is a developer benefit of separation of concerns here.

 ## References